If you’ve ever looked on the ingredients label of most store-bought dog treats, you’ve seen things like…

 #2.
 Sweet Potato, Peanut Butter, and Oat CBD Balls

 When the holidays hit, there’s nothing we pet parents enjoy more than sneaking our canine friends a tasty sample of all the delicious holiday fixings.
 But sadly, their little digestive systems can’t handle some of the ingredients we use in our holiday dishes.
 That’s where these tasty little sweet potato and PB balls really come in handy.
-In fact, sweet potatoes are an excellent source of fiber and can offer your dog digestive support.
+In fact, sweet potatoes are great for your dog!
 But it’s important to note that sweet potato is a carbohydrate.
 So it does turn into sugar in your dog’s body.
-For this reason, these delicious dog treats should only be given in moderation or on special occasions.
+For this reason, these delicious balls should only be given in moderation or on special occasions.

 For this recipe you’ll only need four ingredients: